By Stephanie Enloe, former staff member

 The Center has long advocated for national legislation that benefits rural Iowans.
 Now we have relocated our Iowa office and we have become more involved with Iowa state policy advocacy.
-Check out the information below to learn more about our legislative priorities for the 2017 session and about how you can get involved!
+Check out the information below to learn more about our legislative priorities for the 2017 session.

 Like the majority of Iowans, the Center for Rural Affairs strongly supports continued expansion of renewable energy.
 We value the economic, environmental and public health benefits of wind and solar power, which bring a new wave of opportunity and innovation to rural Iowa.
 We advocate for the following pro-renewable policies: